 The Summer Undergraduate Research Fellowship (SURF) program is one of many programs administrated through OUR and designed to enhance the educational experience of undergraduates by engaging them in research opportunities.
 The SURF program is made possible by funding from many campus units.
 Please visit the SURF contributors link on this website to read more about the many contributors to this program.

-All currently enrolled UNC-Chapel Hill undergraduate students in good academic standing who will graduate after November 2015 and who wish to engage in undergraduate research, scholarship or performance for at least 9 weeks, with a minimum 20 hours/week, between May 13, 2015 and August 16, 2015 are eligible to apply.
-Students must be enrolled the semester before (spring) and the semester after (fall) completion of the SURF.
-The projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor, and additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged.
+SURF recipients are expected to engage in undergraduate research, scholarship, or performance for at least 9 weeks, with a minimum of 20 hours/week during the summer (May-August).
+Please note that some projects may require more than the minimum of 20 hours/week.
+SURF projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor, and additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged.

 Morehead-Cain Scholars, Robertson Scholars and McNair Scholars are not eligible to apply for SURF as they already receive support for research experiences during the summer and are expected to fully engage in required summer components of their programs.
 Students who receive funding to participate in other summer experiences (e.g., BURCH, SEAS, Chancellor’s Science Scholars, Class of 1938 Fellowship, NASA) may not accept SURF funding for the same summer.